olliw42/mLRS-docu/docs/PARAMETERS.md

 If "Rx Snd RcChannel" is set to "rc channels", then RADIO_LINK_FLOW_CONTROL messages are emitted instead of RADIO_STATUS.

 #### Rx Snd RcChannel ####
-Determines if a MAVLink RC_CHANNELS_OVERRIDE or RADIO_RC_CHANNELS message is emitted by the receiver.
+Determines if a RC_CHANNELS_OVERRIDE or RADIO_RC_CHANNELS MAVLink message is emitted by the receiver.
 Effective only when "Rx Ser Link Mode" = "mavlink" or "mavlinkX".
 Can be "off", "rc override", "rc channels".

+The RADIO_RC_CHANNELS message is supported by ArduPilot V4.6.0-dev.
+For these versions the "rc channels" setting should be preferred over "rc override".
+For ArduPilot V4.5 and olders, only "rc override" can be used.

 #### Rx Buzzer ####
 Enables the buzzer, and selects what data it reflects.
 Can be "off" or "LP".